-Since 2010, Massachusetts has enjoyed a sustained period of population growth, driven largely by significant gains in the state's foreign-born population.
-That said, in recent months there has been a great deal of attention on modest year-over-year declines in the total Massachusetts population.
-Increases in domestic out migration over the last two years have alarmed economists and public policy makers alike.
+From 2010 through 2020, Massachusetts enjoyed a sustained period of population growth, driven largely by significant gains in the state's foreign-born population.
+That said, there has been a great deal of attention on modest year-over-year declines in the total Massachusetts population that occurred during the pandemic.
+Increases in domestic out migration over the last few years have alarmed economists and public policy makers alike; in 2023 Massachusetts's population grew again for the first time since 2020, albeit at a slow rate.
 While Massachusetts has long had a significant churn of young adults moving into and out of the state around college-aged years, the combination of decreased immigration and increased retirement during the pandemic, coupled with increased domestic out migration has led to the Massachusetts labor force being smaller today than it was pre-pandemic.
 With the baby boomer generation increasingly reaching retirement ages in the coming years, the state's ability to attract and retain workers will be paramount in maintaining the economic strength and competitiveness that Massachusetts has enjoyed over the last couple of decades.

 When seeking to understand state population trends, the primary sources of data come from the U.S. Census Bureau.
 The gold standard in demographic data in the U.S. continues to be the official decennial census enumeration.
 This is the official total population of an area as of April 1st of the enumeration year and these are the figures used, most notably, for determining congressional representations and political redistricting.
 The Census Bureau also annually estimates the total population for locations by estimating the various components of population change (natural change and migration) and applying them to the estimated population from the previous year.
-This estimate represents the total population of an area as of August 1st of the year in question.
+This estimate represents the total population of an area as of July 1st of the year in question.
 In addition, the Census Bureau fields an annual survey called the American Community Survey (ACS).
 The ACS captures detailed socioeconomic and demographic characteristics of the population, including information like educational attainment, household income, nativity status, and other variables.
 The combination of these three data sources provides a rich understanding of population patterns, especially as it relates to state population growth, decline, and migration.

 While New England has been a slow growth region for much of the last several decades, as higher numbers of people move to the southeast and western parts of the U.S., Massachusetts stands out as maintaining relatively strong population growth decade-to-decade among the New England states.
 Between the 2000 and 2010 census decennial enumerations, Massachusetts resident population grew at the same rate as the Northeast region.

-From 2010-2020, Massachusetts experienced considerable resident population growth, placing it well above the average population change throughout the Northeast region (Figure 25).
-Between the 2010 and 2020 Census, the Massachusetts population grew from approximately 6.5 million to 7.0 million residents.
+From 2010-2020, Massachusetts experienced considerable resident population growth, placing it well above the average population change throughout the Northeast region (Figure 27).10 Between the 2010 and 2020 Census, the Massachusetts population grew from approximately 6.5 million to 7.0 million residents.
 This marked a 7.4 percent increase in the state's population, in line with the U.S. overall growth and making the Bay State the fastest growing state in the Northeast.
 In contrast, the average population growth in the Northeast was 4.1 percent.